Philip Absolon: Life and career

 Philip Absolon was born in Erith, Kent, and is the great-great-grandson of the Victorian watercolourist John Absolon (1815–1895).
 He attended Rede School, Strood, and Educational Special Unit, Chatham (he is dyslexic).
 1977–79, he was at the Foundation Art course, Medway College of Art and Design, along with future Stuckist artists, Billy Childish and Bill Lewis, who in 1979 formed The Medway Poets performance group with Charles Thomson and three others.
 This group—with which Absolon read, although he was not a formal member— was the core of the Stuckism art group founded in 1999.

 1979–82, he did a Diploma course at Epsom College of Art, where his paintings were thrown in a skip on the orders of the Principal.
 1982–93 was spent either unemployed or in job training schemes for computer or office work.
-In 1984, his application for the Slade School of Art was rejected, and so in 1987 was his application for the Royal College of Art, to which he submitted pictures of cats.
+In 1984, his application for the Slade School of Fine Art was rejected, and so in 1987 was his application for the Royal College of Art, to which he submitted pictures of cats.
 1993–94, he was on a Fine Art Access course at Maidstone College of Art, then accepted for a part-time degree, which financial constraints made him unable to accept; he was then awarded a grant for a full-time course, but his application was rejected.
 In 1999, he was accepted for an NVQ in horse care, which he could not finish as he had to undertake a mandatory Government Project Work placement.
 Childish provided a source of support during Absolon's difficult times.